is a common condition encountered by eyecare providers, with over 2 million cases reported annually in the US.1-4

 Intense pulsed light therapy

 IPL is an ideal treatment option for DB because it addresses several components of the condition in a single treatment modality.
-IPL has been shown to be demodicidal as the chitinous exoskeletons of Demodex contain chromophores that absorb the energy delivered by the pulsed light that leads to a rapid heating of the mite that results in death via coagulative necrosis.86
+IPL has been shown to be demodicidal as the chitinous exoskeletons of Demodex contain chromophores that absorb the energy delivered by the pulsed light that leads to a rapid heating of the mite, resulting in death via coagulative necrosis.85,86

 Additionally, IPL treatment decreases the number of bacteria present and decreases inflammation via photobiomodulation.86-88 The procedure also has been shown to improve the signs and symptoms of MGD86,89 and can lead to the regression of proinflammatory telangiectatic blood vessels associated with ocular rosacea.86,90 Again, this makes IPL an excellent treatment option for DB as both MGD and ocular rosacea are routinely observed alongside the condition.

 The use of IPL for the treatment of MGD and dry is widely supported as the OptiLight IPL device

 is FDA-approved for these indications.91,92